401(k) Investing Tips for the New Employee

 Most folks entering the work force for the first time are in their twenties and the thought of saving for retirement is about as exciting as watching paint dry, but it is something that should be taken seriously.
 It doesn't really matter how old you are, once you start saving, you've started on the right track towards a better retirement.
 Even if you're in your forties and have never had a savings or retirement account, you can still do this.
 It's never too late to begin saving.

-If you need some more convincing as to why you should start saving in a 401K account, hopefully the following facts will entice you a bit.
+If you need some more convincing as to why you should start a 401(k) account, hopefully the following facts will entice you a bit.
+Contributing to your 401(k) lessens the taxes you pay annually.
+Let's do the math.

 Also, by electing to participate in your company's Before-Tax Employee Insurance Benefits and Health Care or Dependent Day Care Reimbursement deductions, you save even more in taxes every year.

-- If you were to continue contributing 3% over the lifetime of your career, your nest egg is on the fast track for growth with little effort on your part.
-If you always contributed 3% and your employer matches 100% of your contributions, you get decent annual increases, say 4%, and your annual rate of return averages 5%, after 30 years, you would have contributed $43,000 to your account, but your account would be worth $180,000.
+There is also the matter of compounding your earnings.
+If you were to continue contributing 3 percent over the lifetime of your career, your nest egg is on the fast track for growth with little effort on your part.
+If you always contributed 3 percent and your employer matches 100 percent of your contributions, you get decent annual increases, say 4 percent, and your annual rate of return averages 5 percent, after 30 years, you would have contributed $43,000 to your account, but your account would be worth $180,000.

-So when you're ready to dive in and get your account set up, we've listed a few options below that could make your experience relatively quick and easy.
-Like most people, you may not like the thought of tracking and managing your 401K accounts.
+When you're ready to dive in and get your account set up, we've listed a few options below that could make your experience relatively quick and easy.
+Like most people, you may not like the thought of tracking and/or managing your 401(k) account.
 Fortunately, there are options to take care of all this, too!
 Below are three options that can help make your experience a good one.

 On a periodic basis (usually quarterly), your fund performance is evaluated and your account may be rebalanced to keep you on track with your investment goals.
 This means that on your behalf, the system may redistribute your money between various funds, in your best interest, of course.
 This management service comes with a price.
 Typically the fee is based on your account balance.
 Be sure you weigh in the cost when making your decision whether to opt for the service.